castroarun/buildfolio/strength_profile_tracker/docs/linkedin-article-draft.md

 ## The Solution: Specialized AI Agents

-Instead of one general-purpose AI assistant, I built a team of specialized agents.
-Each has a specific role, specific tools, and a defined output.
+I built a team of specialized AI agents - each with a defined role, specific deliverables, and clear handover points between them.
+Think TOGAF principles applied to AI: structured phases, defined outputs, and explicit "Definition of Done" before moving to the next stage.

 ### Agent 1: @designer (Requirements Analyst)